-Micro-algae perform an important photosynthetic activity, absorbing considerable amounts of carbon dioxide and producing oxygen, and growing into a biomass, which can be processed for energy, cosmetic, pharmaceutical and nutraceutical markets.
-“Micro-algae open up an incredible potential for new renewable energy resources, and hope for a greener future” – explains Cesare Griffa.
-“Building and architectural surfaces are an incredible resource of space.
-Urban façades and roofs represent billions of square metres that instead of being made of an inanimate material such as concrete, could become clever photosynthetic surfaces that respond to the current state of climate warming.
-Micro-algae could add to the green urban system that exists already, intensifying carbon dioxide fixation activity and acting as cladding for buildings, increasing their passive performance.
+Micro-algae perform an important photosynthetic activity, absorbing considerable amounts of carbon dioxide, producing oxygen and growing into a biomass, which can be processed for energy, cosmetic, pharmaceutical and nutraceutical markets.
+“Micro-algae open up an incredible potential for new renewable energy resources, and hope for a greener future,” explains Cesare Griffa.
+“Buildings and architectural surfaces are an incredible resource of space.
+Urban facades and roofs represent billions of square meters that instead of being made of an inanimate material such as concrete, could become clever photosynthetic surfaces that respond to the current state of climate warming.
+Micro-algae could add to the green urban system that exists already, intensifying carbon dioxide fixation activity and acting as cladding for buildings, increasing their passive performance.”

-The Urban Algae Canopy, based on ecoLogicStudio’s ‘HORTUS’ system, was presented at Milan Design Week 2014 with a 1:1 scale prototype of the world’s first bio-digital canopy integrating micro-algal cultures and real time digital cultivation protocols on a unique architectural system.
-The potential of micro-algae have been integrated within a custom designed four-layered ETFE cladding system, whilst the flows of energy, water and CO2 are controlled and regulated in real-time and made to respond and adjust to weather patterns and visitors’ movements.
-Once completed, the Urban Algae Canopy will produce the equivalent amount of oxygen as four hectares of woodland, and up to 150kg of biomass per day – 60% of which are natural vegetal proteins.
+The Urban Algae Canopy, based on ecoLogicStudio’s “HORTUS” system, was presented at Milan Design Week 2014 with a 1:1 scale prototype of the world’s first bio-digital canopy integrating micro-algal cultures and real-time digital cultivation protocols on a unique architectural system.
+The potential of micro-algae has been integrated within a custom designed four-layered ETFE cladding system, whilst the flows of energy, water and CO2 are controlled and regulated in real time and made to respond and adjust to weather patterns and visitors’ movements.
+Once completed, the Urban Algae Canopy will produce the same amount of oxygen as four hectares of woodland, and up to 150kg of biomass per day – 60% of which is natural vegetal proteins.